aydindemircioglu/radRetraction/README.md

-* Retractions of publications in radiomics: an underestimated problem?
+# Retractions of publications in radiomics: an underestimated problem?

+This repository contains the code and the data for the manuscript 'Retractions of publications in radiomics: an underestimated problem?'.

 ## Data Processing